microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 1. Create the project directory

-    This tutorial assumes your project is located in `~/helloworld` and that it should be placed next to your vcpkg directory.
+    This tutorial assumes that your project will be located in `~/helloworld`.
+The `helloworld` directory should be a sibling (or peer) of your vcpkg directory, meaning both should reside under the same parent directory.
 If you intend to place your project somewhere else, replace any references to that path with your preferred path.

     To create the directory and navigate into it, run: